Modified Massive Arratia flow and Wasserstein diffusion

 with

 Thus, besides the apparent similarity of the second order part in the drift operators $\Gamma$ and $\hat \Gamma$, both models share the same singular multiplicative noise which gives rise to the characteristic density $\langle (f')^2, \mu\rangle$ in the quadratic variation process.
-Of course, this is the same expression appearing in Otto's definition of the Riemannian energy of a variation of a measure resp.\ in the Benamou-Brenier Formula for optimal transportation.
+Of course, this is the same expression as the one appearing in Otto's definition \cite{Felix:2001} of the Riemannian energy of an infinitesimal (tangential) perturbation of a measure resp.\ in the Benamou-Brenier formula~\cite{MR1738163} for optimal transportation.